dbvisel/tapestryviewer/README.md

 ### important

  - it zooms too much
+   - maybe think about using this library: https://github.com/retyui/react-quick-pinch-zoom
  - set initial zoom to width of everything
    - ugly padding currently
  - can we visually annotate images of pages of books?